stevecodeguy/Vulcan/README.md

 # TWD Group Project
-This is a responsive blog.
+This is a TWD group project.